 If a site has not been updated in the last 12 months, College Archives will review the site to determine if it should be archived.
 If so, they will verify that there is a copy of the website in the College’s web archive.

-ITS will then notify the site’s administrators that the College considers the website out of date and will make the site inaccessible in 30 days.
+Information Technology Services (ITS) will then notify the site’s administrators that the College considers the website out of date and will make the site inaccessible in 30 days.
 An inaccessible website can not be reached by the public, but site administrators can access it and the content remains.

 If there is no response from the site administrators, ITS will send a second notice email notifying them that the College has made their site inaccessible and will delete it in five months time.